Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Background

 where the entries of the matrix $\mathbf{B}_D \in \mathbb{R}^{D \times n}$ are sampled from a given symmetric distribution. \cite{wang2021eigenvector} adapted this method to PINNs by using $u_\omega$ from the previous section with $2D$ inputs, so that the neural network becomes $u_\omega \circ \gamma_D$.
 This new architecture can learn to approximate the solution from the enriched inputs.
-However, when the input is of low dimension, such as for PINNs, this could limit its asymptotic approximation capabilities.